MangaVQA and MangaLMM: A Benchmark and Specialized Model for Multimodal Manga Understanding: MangaVQA: A Novel Benchmark for Multimodal Context Understanding

 \section{MangaVQA: A Novel Benchmark for Multimodal Context Understanding}

-To evaluate model performance under realistic conditions, we manually created a set of question–answer (QA) pairs based on images from Manga109.
-Five annotators from the authors have created a high-quality evaluation set for MangaVQA.
-To ensure a more robust and unambiguous evaluation, we focused on questions with definite answers, avoiding those that could be inferred merely from the vague impressions of the image.
+To evaluate model performance under realistic conditions, we manually constructed a set of question–answer (QA) pairs based on images from Manga109.
+Five annotators among the authors carefully and meticulously developed a high-quality evaluation set for MangaVQA, incorporating thorough human inspection and verification.
+To ensure robust and unambiguous evaluation, we focused on questions with definite answers, avoiding those that could be inferred merely from vague visual impressions.
+The 526 well-curated samples offer a comprehensive evaluation signal that sufficiently covers various aspects for reliable model comparison.

-As shown in~\Cref{fig:Distribution}, the question types are designed based on four key axes: (a) whether solving the question requires information from individual panels or the entire page, (b) what type of manga understanding is necessary to answer the question correctly, (c) 5W1H: whether the question asks about a person (who), an object or action (what), a time (when), a place (where), a reason (why), or a method or condition (how), and (d) inclusion of the author / title in the training split.
+As shown in~\Cref{fig:Distribution}, the question types are designed based on four key axes: (a) whether solving the question requires information from a single panel or multiple panels at the page level, (b) the answer type, distinguishing between exact extraction (word-level answers) and descriptive answering (sentence-level or explanatory answers), (c) 5W1H: whether the question asks about a person (who), an object or action (what), a time (when), a place (where), a reason (why), or a method or condition (how), and (d) inclusion of the author / title in the training split.

-We illustrate examples along axes (b) type of manga understanding in Fig.~\ref{fig:MangaVQA}.
-The categorization of (b) the type of manga understanding is as follows: